rlvlad/wt-project-2025/docs/src/sections/cut_content.typ

 Probably the saddest turn back was not being able to use the Spring Boot framework @spring-boot, which is commonly used.
 It's a framework to create production-level applications: as such, it surely is useful to know, whatever the case.
 Also, during research of how thymeleaf operates, it was basically always paired with Spring Boot.

+/ Caching: If a playlist doesn't change and the user requests it again, there should be no reason to make another GET call to the server.
+Instead, it should have been cached.
+We didn't search for specific software to do so: it remained a idea.

 == Code cleanup

 The last scrapped ideas were all about some refactor here and there:

 - Thymeleaf can process the parameters value directly, effectively bypassing the context setting: this could potentially reduce the boilerplate

-- Since the Record classes are immutable, in order to get them to work without settings all nulls there have been some workarounds
+- Since the Record classes are immutable, in order to get them to work without settings all nulls there have been some workarounds what could be rewritten and polished